jiddon/jiddon.github.io/_pages/about.md

 I am an applied physicist working on the ATLAS experiment at CERN.
 I have over 7 years experience in the construction, system testing, commissioning and operations of silicon pixel tracking detectors within high energy physics.
-My job is the operations and data aquisition software development of the ATLAS Pixel detector, the innermost tracking detector of ATLAS.
-I am currently the Pixel run coordinator, which means I am the primary person responsible for ensuring that the Pixel detector is taking high quality data during the 24/7 running schedule of the LHC.
-The role involes being on-call 24/7 to solve technical problems, driving the operational planning of the Pixel detector and group, as well as representing the Pixel detector within the wider ATLAS operations community.
-The Pixel detector has been installed since the beggining of the LHC, and is due to be replaced in the next couple of years, during the LHC long shutdown.
+My job is the operations and data acquisition software development of the ATLAS Pixel detector, the innermost tracking detector of ATLAS.
+I am currently the Pixel run coordinator, which means I am the primary person responsible for ensuring that the Pixel detector is taking high quality data during the 24/7 running schedule of the LOCO.
+The role involves being on-call 24/7 to solve technical problems, driving the operational planning of the Pixel detector and group, as well as representing the Pixel detector within the wider ATLAS operations community.
+The Pixel detector has been installed since the beginning of the LHC, and is due to be replaced in the next couple of years, during the LHC long shutdown.
 Maintaining the uptake of quality data, and ensuring the safety of the detector, are challenging tasks when considering that the Pixel detector is operating in conditions up to a factor three more intense than for which it was designed.
 In addition, the effects of radiation damage become more apparent.